1900 Portsmouth by-election

 The 1900 Portsmouth by-election was a parliamentary by-election held on 3 May 1900 for one of the two seats in the British House of Commons constituency of Portsmouth in Hampshire.

 Vacancy

-The seat had become vacant when the Liberal Member of Parliament (MP) Walter Clough had resigned his seat on 23 April 1900 by the technical device of accepting appointment as Steward of the Manor of Northstead, a notional "office of profit under The Crown".
+The seat had become vacant when the Liberal Member of Parliament (MP) Walter Clough had decided to resign his seat due to a judgment against him in the Law Courts.
+This was formalised on 23 April 1900 by the technical device of accepting appointment as Steward of the Manor of Northstead, a notional "office of profit under The Crown".
 The writ for the by-election was moved in the Commons three days later, on 26 April.